All Episodes

 They want to be able to recalibrate their message.

-They want to be able to shift their message and have the media promote whatever the new calibration of the message suggests so that they are able to stay on the offensive about this in whatever message they want.
+They want to be able to shift their message and have the media promote whatever the new calibration of the message suggests so that they are able to stay on the offensive about this and whatever message they want.

 They're not being held accountable.

-The drive-by's give them a pass on this.
+The drive-bys give them a pass on this.

 People like you notice it.